openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

 ## Wrapping up

-We've now set up a managed Kafka broker using Aiven and configured OpenFaaS PRO to dispatch messages on a set topic to our functions.
+We've now set up a managed Kafka broker using Aiven and configured OpenFaaS Pro to dispatch messages on a set topic to our functions.
 I've written up a short FAQ, but you can also reach out if you would like to talk or get help.

 * Is this secure?
 Aiven uses TLS Client Certificates which is probably the more secure option out of this and SASL authentication.